-- Takes list entries that were within the Open category of the Status column in the given date range and summarize their progression (or not) during that time.
+This option will include list entries that were within the Open category of the Status column during the given date range and summarize their progression (or not) during that time.

 Funnel Analysis by Date Added

-- Takes list entries added to the list in the given date range via the Date Added column and summarize their progression (or not) during that time.
+This option will include list entries added to the list during the given date range via the Date Added column and summarize their progression (or not) during that time.

-For example, if the Date Added period was set from January 1st 2019 - March 1st 2019, then the report will only show entries that were added to the list between January 1st and March 1st.
+- Example: If the Date Added period was set from January 1st 2019 - March 1st 2019, then the report will only show entries that were added to the list during that time.
 If there was an entry added in late December, it will not appear on this report.

 You can expand a section of our Funnel Analysis reports and see details related to the specific entries within each status.
 To make the reports more usable, we've added a row of headings within the expanded subsections.

-- Click the dropdown arrow next to each status (i.e. New, In Progress, etc.).
+- Click the dropdown arrow next to each status option (i.e. New, In Progress, etc.).

 - See the entries within each status and when they progressed.